lightning-auriga/process.phenotypes/docs/source/overview.md

 for numeric values, levels and alias for binary/categorical/ordinal variables, special values to be encoded as NA (missing) entries, and other restrictions.
 - The entire cleaning process for the file is run with a single R command.
-- After cleaning is complete, an html format report is emitted, reporting summary statistics and data cleaning observations (e.g. invalid values detected for categorical variables); this file is both for recordkeeping and for helping the user improve configuration for more refined cleaning.
+- After cleaning is complete, an HTML format report is emitted, reporting summary statistics and data cleaning observations (e.g. invalid values detected for categorical variables); this file is both for recordkeeping and for helping the user improve configuration for more refined cleaning.